ashBabu/opendr/docs/reference/multi_object_search.md

 #### Notes

-The iGibson simulator might crash, when evaluating multiple envrionments while using the gui mode (in .yaml file).
+The iGibson simulator might crash, when evaluating multiple environments while using the gui mode (in .yaml file).

 #### References
 <a name="multi-object-search" href="https://arxiv.org/abs/2205.11384">[1]</a> Learning Long-Horizon Robot Exploration Strategies for Multi-Object Search in Continuous Action Spaces,